Winter Camping: Essential Tips For How To Sleep Warmer at Night

 It is not possible to overestimate the importance of sleeping warmly in the cold.
 How a person eats, sleeps, and outfits themselves go a long way to determining whether they will enjoy the cold or suffer.
 Experience is a factor too.

-At the Voyageur Outward Bound School, in Ely, Minnesota, where I got my start in the cold, students learn how to sleep outside in the winter on the first night of their course…under the stars or under an open-sided tarp, no tents.
+At the Voyageur Outward Bound School, in Ely, Minnesota, where I got my start in the cold, students learn how to sleep outside in the winter on the first night of their course…under the stars or under an open-sided tarp, no tents, no huts.
 The school’s standard sleeping warm lesson can take more than an hour.
 I’ve added what I learned from working in the Arctic, but the bones and the philosophy of the lesson are the same.
 In the winter we are the warmest thing out there, so we need to do the work to keep the warm blood circulating and do the right things to harness that body heat.

 Teaching people how to sleep warmer in the winter is fun.
 Once they get it, the gates of winter really start to open up.
 It can take a few nights to get into the routine of sleeping warm outside.
 Open discussion of what worked and what didn’t can help everyone in the group get comfortable with it.
 These discussions also contribute to a strong camaraderie that supports people in acknowledging that they are cold and making changes to warm up…which is really the name of the game when you get down to it.